 As you can see, being pregnant is about more than just showing up to doctor’s appointments and watching your belly grow.

-It’s important to find all the right things a pregnant woman needs to make the experience more enjoyable.
+It’s important to find all the right things you need to make the experience more enjoyable.

 If you’re confused about where to start, we’ve created a handy printable “Pregnancy Essentials Checklist: Everything You Need to Thrive through 40 Weeks” to help you out!